 Section IV explains how to calculate interest on accounts receivable.
 It distinguishes implicit interest from explicit interest and also explains how to evaluate the materiality of implicit interest expense.

 Section V discusses disclosure practices and provides examples.

 Section VI explores the relationship between accounts receivable and accounting for income taxes under FASB Accounting Standards Codification (ASC) Topic 840, as based on FASB Statement No. 109, Accounting for Income Taxes.
-However, readers seeking broader coverage of accounting for income taxes should consult either BNA Tax and Accounting Portfolio 5000-4th, Ernst & Young LLP, Accounting for Income Taxes: FAS 109, or Bloomberg Tax Portfolio 5001, Howell & Walther, Accounting for Income Taxes: Fundamental Principles and Special Topics.
+However, readers seeking broader coverage of accounting for income taxes should consult either Bloomberg Tax and Accounting Portfolio 5000-4th, Ernst & Young LLP, Accounting for Income Taxes: FAS 109, or Bloomberg Tax Portfolio 5001, Howell & Walther, Accounting for Income Taxes: Fundamental Principles and Special Topics.

 Sections VII and VIII, respectively, explore two common transactions involving accounts receivable: factoring and securitizing.

 The Portfolio’s final two sections augment the preceding discussions of financial accounting practices.
 Section IX explains how auditors test and evaluate accounts receivable.
 Section X surveys SEC enforcement activity related to accounts receivable.